mindlesstux/teamplayfirst.com/about.md

 subtitle: About Team Play First
 ---

-*Below is the Mission Statement from the original Teamplay First Group that developed out of the Half-Life community.
+*Below is the Mission Statement from the original Team Play First group that developed out of the Half-Life community.
 It may be a little out-dated, but the ideals still apply.*

 ---